RohitBandaru/rohitbandaru.github.io/_posts/2021-08-09-Domain-Adaptation.md

 ## [ADDA](https://arxiv.org/abs/1702.05464)

-{% include figure.liquid loading="eager" path="assets/img/blog/domain_adaptation/adda.png" caption="The steps of ADDA" alt="The steps of ADDA"%}
+{% include figure.liquid loading="eager" path="assets/img/blog/domain_adaptation/adda.png" caption="The steps of ADDA" alt="The steps of ADDA" source="https://arxiv.org/abs/1702.05464"%}

 Adversarial Discriminative Domain Adaptation (ADDA) applies a simple approach to discriminative DA.
 There is only one encoder shared between the source and target datasets.
 The networks are trained in two steps.